Fun Things To Do In Bahrain With Family

 The Bahrain Archipelago is located off the coast of Saudi Arabia in the Arabian Gulf.
-The smallest of all the states in the Arabian Gulf, Bahrain is a diverse nation that has kept with modern times while still holding on to its rich history that goes as far back as 3000 B.C.
+The smallest of all the states in the Arabian Gulf, Bahrain is a diverse nation that has kept up with modern times while still maintaining its rich history, which dates back to 3000 B.C.

-This post compiles a huge list of ideas from culture, outdoors and history to indoor retreats perfect for when you’re travelling to Bahrain with the kids.
+This post compiles a huge list of ideas from culture, outdoors, and history to indoor retreats perfect for when you’re travelling to Bahrain with kids.
 Let’s take a look around Bahrain!

 You can catch our complete family guide to Bahrain here.